 Barrio

 Large Mexican restaurant in Capitol Hill that’s good for vegetarians and has vegan chorizo as a substitute option.
-The food was just ok in my mind, but it had a good, lively ambiance.
+They have some of the best nachos in Seattle and a lively ambiance.

 Ray’s Boathouse